 Bachelor of Arts in World Languages and Cultures, Concentration in German Studies

-Format: In person on the Statesboro Campus and online
+Format: Online or in person on the Statesboro Campus

 Credit Hours: 124

 German — the language of Goethe, Einstein, Mozart, Beethoven and Porsche.
 Spoken by about 130 million people worldwide as their mother language.
 The native tongue of the biggest economy in the European Union.

 - Career: Speaking German improves your choices and desirability on the job market.
 German companies abroad, foreign companies in Germany, and companies with close business ties to Germany all seek to recruit employees with German skills.
 Germany is a top 3 exporter in the world, and Germans travel abroad extensively, thus creating a substantial global travel and leisure market.